 Returning to practise following any period practising overseas or in another regulated profession in Aotearoa New Zealand

-If you're returning to practise in Aotearoa New Zealand after practising overseas for any period, you'll be required to provide the following documents:
+If you're returning to practise in Aotearoa New Zealand after practising overseas (or in another regulated profession here) for any period, you'll be required to provide the following documents:

 Criminal history check